 “The secret of my influence has always been that it remained secret.” – Salvador Dali

-Three strategies for engaging influencers at your next digital event
+Three strategies for engaging influencers at your next virtual events

 Help influencer leaders to grow their audience – According to Peter Drucker, “The only definition of a leader is someone who has followers.”
 Leaders attract follower through their passion, insight and ability to act.
 But just because leadership is a self-driven process, it doesn’t mean that you can’t give it a little push.
 Once you have identified and engaged with key influencers, there are several ways that you can help them to build their following (to your mutual benefit).
 One way to do this is to give them exposure by including them in your keynotes or other sessions.
 Alternatively, if your influencers have a particular qualification or certification, why not allow them to add a “badge” to their profile that helps them to stand out from the crowd?
 Finally, you can arm them with the tools that they need to add value in their communities.
 For example, why not give each of your top influencers 5 free event passes to distribute at their discretion?

 With the growth of social media, the power of influencers to drive community behavior has grown exponentially in recent years.
 Unfortunately, many companies still see influencer engagement as outside of their core marketing strategy.
 Or, if they do engage influencers, they tend to focus only on members of the community that have a positive impression of their company.
 From a virtual events perspective, there are several ways that managers can improve their ability to identify and engage influencers.
 First, digital event managers must integrate influencer engagement activities into the core of their event strategy.
 Second, they must be willing to reach out to and build relationships with influencer adversaries.
 Finally, they must help key influencers to build their following.

 Interested in hosting your own digital event?
 Social27 has been enabling organizations across all industries and sizes to host their own engaging virtual events since 2010.